Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: The chain condition of the partial orders and the problematic history of preservation theorems

 As a side remark, while this author did not find any difficulties in understanding the proofs in \cite{zbMATH03664937}, she is not convinced of the correctness of the claimed simplification of the proofs in \cite{zbMATH01786788}, particularly by Lemma II.7. which seems to be saying that the iteration of $\omega_2$ perfect set forcings is, in modern terminology, strongly proper.
 Neither is she convinced by the representation of the proof in \cite[pg.
 132]{zbMATH04134031} which uses the wrong theorem \cite[Th.
 7.4]{Ba} to prove the correct theorem from \cite[\S 3]{zbMATH03664937}.

 As for the Laver reals, it is therefore not clear that Laver solved the Borel conjecture the way that he intended it.
-However, as his forcing does make all strong measure zero sets countable, which is contradictory to CH (see \cite[\S8.3]{BartoszynskiJudah}), one can conclude that CH no longer holds in his final model and hence $\aleph_2$ is not collapsed.
+However, as his forcing does make all strong measure zero sets countable, which is contradictory to CH (see the proof by Tomek Bartoszy{\'n}ski and Haim Judah in \cite[\S8.3]{BartoszynskiJudah}), one can conclude that CH no longer holds in his final model and hence $\aleph_2$ is not collapsed.
 The Borel Conjecture is solved by Laver after all.
 In our case we do not have the measure-theoretic argument to help conclude that $\kappa^{++}$ is not collapsed, so the situation is not clear.

+Kanovei \cite{zbMATH03685477} and the modernised version of this work in Friedman-Victoria Gitman-Kanovei \cite{zbMATH07077420}, pointed out several difficulties in iterations of sub-forcings of the perfect set forcing.

-Therefore, as for our Attempted Theorem \ref{lem:kappa++} or even its linear version iterating along the ordinal $\kappa^{++}$, we shall have to leave the discussion to the future scholars.
+For all these reasons, we must leave the discussion of our Attempted Theorem \ref{lem:kappa++} -- and even its linear version iterating along the ordinal $\kappa^{++}$-- to the future scholars.